AntCol/las_dice/README.md

 - Use the provided `environment.yml` with `conda-forge` to install PDAL/GDAL stack on Windows 11.
 - Windows users should allow Conda to resolve `pdal`, `gdal`, and `python-pdal` from `conda-forge` to ensure binary compatibility.
 - Initial solve can be slow; accept the suggested package plan and keep the `las_dice` environment isolated.
+## CRS policy

+- Polygon inputs must declare a CRS; undefined CRS is treated as an error.
+- Output LAS/LAZ files inherit the CRS from the input LAS sources (no reprojection yet).
+- Mixed CRS among LAS sources is considered a fatal error and must be resolved upstream.